Hunza District: History

+For over 900 years Hunza was an independent principality, ruled by the Ayasho dynasty.
+Hunza became a subject to the British Raj in 1891 after Anglo-Brusho war.
+It also paid tribute to China and the maharaja of Jammu and Kashmir, and received subsidiaries from all three powers.
+Thus Hunza was in the anomalous position of being subject to two sovereign powers at the same time, immensely complicating the relations between British India and the Chinese empire.
+The practice of tribute to China was eventually stopped in 1930s.
 After the partition of India into the present-day India and Pakistan in 1947, the Maharaja of Jammu and Kashmir acceded his state to India in order to defend it against an invasion by Pakistani tribesmen.
 A rebellion in Gilgit then overthrew the Maharaja's authority.
 The Mir of Hunza subsequently acceded his state to Pakistan, but the accession was never formally accepted, due to the Kashmir dispute in the United Nations.

+The Hunza state was abolished in 1974, after which it became a subdivision of Gilgit District.
+Hunza-Nagar District was established in 2008, which was later bifurcated into present-day Hunza and Nagar districts in 2015.